keymanapp/help.keyman.com/developer/engine/android/18.0/KMManager/setCanRemoveKeyboard.md

 : `true` if removing a keyboard is allowed, `false` otherwise.

 ## Description
-Use this method to grant Keyman Engine for Android permission to remove keyboards from the keyboard list.
+Use this method to grant the end user permission to remove keyboards from the keyboard list.
 If set to `false`, the installed keyboard list is permanent.

 ## Examples